fnalways/terminus-docs/docs/manual/tasks/sync-share.md

 ### Roles and permissions
 :::info
 The roles and permissions described here are specific to file sharing and Library management within Files.
-These are distinct from the overall Terminus user roles and system-wide permissions.
+These are distinct from the overall Olares user roles and system-wide permissions.
 :::

 | Operation                  | Owner | Member |